dandavies99/dandavies99.github.io/_posts/2021-11-19-django-permissions.md

 	pass
 ```

-2. Register the model in the app's `admin.py`:
+Step 2: Register the model in the app's `admin.py`:

 ```python
 from django.contrib import admin